2-chairs/robocup2025/README.md

 - **Logo/** - Official team branding and design assets.

 ## Credits
-In the grand tapestry of our design endeavor, we owe a debt of profound gratitude to the esteemed teams of Sentinels Robotics, ducc. & Dynamo, whose brilliant schematics and designs (and potentially code) have guided our efforts.
+In the grand tapestry of our design endeavor, we owe a debt of profound gratitude to the esteemed teams of Sentinels Robotics, ducc. & Butter Chicken, whose brilliant schematics and designs (and potentially code) have guided our efforts.

 ## License & Copyright